gilluminate/Bootstrap-Wizard/README.md

 * Code example: ```$("#wizard").bwizard({backBtnText: "Back Button"});```

 **cache**
-* An option that determines whether to cache remote wijwizard content.
+* An option that determines whether to cache remote bwizard content.
 Cached content is being lazy loaded, for example once and only once for the panel is displayed.
 Note that to prevent the actual Ajax requests from being cached by the browser, you need to provide an extra cache: false flag to ajaxOptions.
 * Type: Boolean
 * Default: false
 * Code example: ```$("#wizard").bwizard({cache: false});```